Veterinary Specialties: 24 Types from A-Z

 10. Laboratory Animal Medicine

 Specialists in this field ensure the welfare of animals used in research.
-They oversee their housing, care, and work towards advancing scientific knowledge while maintaining ethical standards.
+They oversee their housing, care, and work towards advancing scientific knowledge in a lab setting while maintaining ethical standards.

 11. Microbiology